 - Vishing- phone calls made to potential victims by criminals who pretend to be from a person, business or financial institution and ask for personal information.
 Voice over IP (VoIP) technology makes this technique nearly untraceable while exploiting the potential victim’s trust in traditional landline communication.

-The Office of the CISO encourages you to keep the following tips in mind to avoid phishing scams:
+The Office of Information Security encourages you to keep the following tips in mind to avoid phishing scams:

 - Enable phishing filters or the safe browsing feature when available in your web browser.

 - Keep an eye on the web browser address bar.
 Be cautious if the address changes unexpectedly or if you click on a link and are taken to an unfamiliar address.

 - Exercise caution if a message sounds or a website looks suspicious, is out of the ordinary or unexpected, or contains an offer that is too good to be true.

 - If you receive a message requesting personal or financial information, do not reply and do not click on the link in the message.
 Consider using a published or familiar phone number to contact the person or business referenced to determine the authenticity of the message.

 - Don’t use email to send personal or financial information, and delete any emails that ask you to confirm or divulge your personal or financial information.

 - If you come across a phishing scam that specifically targets the University of Washington, please contact email@example.com.

 This list is not exhaustive.
 For additional information, consult your department IT support person.